 Insurance coverage is complicated, and payment of your hospital bill need not be a source of worry for you during your recovery.

 Our Patient Account staff will gladly answer your questions.
-Here are some of our Hospital billing frequently asked questions and answers.
+Here are some of our Hospital billing forms and frequently asked questions and answers.

 FAQ’s for Billing & Insurance

 You sure can!
 Click on the appropriate button at the top of this page to pay your bill online.

 - Why should I pay my bill online versus paying by check via the mail?

 - SECURITY: Online bill pay is ten times safer than mailing checks.
 According to research, 90% of identity theft does NOT occur through the Internet.
 Identity thieves still use the tried and true methods of stealing mail or discarded trash.
 For additional security, online bill pay requires 128-bit encryption and personalized log-in verification.

 - EASE: Our online bill pay is simple to understand and fast to complete.

 - TIME: Pay your bill in a few minutes with instant reassurance and confirmation that “it went through”.